MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 ### Configure database security

-Administrator-level authentication to the database is important because it grants elevated permissions that can be used to perform privileged operations (creating and deleting databases, modifying table schemas, or changing user permissions).
-Without administrator-level access, a developer might not be able to perform certain tasks required to maintain the database or troubleshoot issues.
-You should use just-in-time access for these elevated permissions.
-In general, avoid permanent elevated permissions for human access.
+Administrator-level access to the database grants permissions to perform privileged operations.
+Privileged operations include creating and deleting databases, modifying table schemas, or changing user permissions.
+Developers often need administrator-level access to maintain the database or troubleshoot issues.

+**Avoid permanent elevated permissions.** You should only grant the developers just-in-time access to perform privileged operations.
+With just-in-time access, users receive temporary permissions to perform privileged tasks

-However, it's not recommended to use administrator-level authentication for application code.
-Instead, you should configure least-privileged access for the application to the database.
-This helps to minimize the risk of bugs causing business continuity or data corruption issues access and limits the damage that can be done in the event of a security breach.
+**Don't give application elevated permissions.** You shouldn't grant administrator-level access to the application identity.
+You should configure least-privileged access for the application to the database.
+It limits the blast radius of bugs and security breaches.

 You have two primary methods to access the Azure PostgreSQL database.
 You can use Azure AD authentication or PostgreSQL authentication.
 For more information, see [JDBC with Azure PostgreSQL](/azure/developer/java/spring-framework/configure-spring-data-jdbc-with-azure-postgresql).